 - When you push a book across the table, the energy from your moving arm is transferred from your body to the book, causing the book to move.

 - When kicking a football that is sitting on the ground, energy is transferred from the kicker's body to the ball, setting it in motion.

-- Sam was rearranging furniture, and needed help to push the heavy sofa.
-His brother came over, and together they were able to lift the sofa onto sliders.
-This made it easy to push the sofa across the room.
-When Sam and his brother pushed the sofa and it slid across the wood floor, energy was transferred from the men to the piece of furniture.
+- Sam was rearranging furniture and needed help to push the heavy sofa.
+His brother came over, and together they were able to push the sofa across the room.
+As the sofa slid across the wood floor, energy was transferred from the men to the piece of furniture.

 - Fingers hitting piano keys transfer energy from the player's hand to the keys.

 - Billy hit the punching bag, transferring energy from his arm to the stationary bag.